 Dangers of Mixing Hydrocodone and Alcohol

 Mixing hydrocodone with alcohol is specifically dangerous as this opioid also suppresses the inhibitions associated with drinking.
 This can lead to drinking too much, taking too many pills, and in many cases, overdose and death.
 Additionally, since hydrocodone is generally formulated with acetaminophen, extended use of this drug can be toxic to the liver and lead to internal bleeding and ulcers.
-Over time, using these drugs together can ruin your body in irreparable ways.
+Over time, using these drugs together can damage your body in irreparable ways.
 That’s why it’s so important to seek treatment when you realize you’ve lost control over your addiction.
-Help is closer than you think — the first step is reaching out.
+Help is closer than you think.
+The first step is reaching out.

 Treatment for Hydrocodone and Alcohol

 No matter how long you’ve been taking hydrocodone and alcohol, you’re never far from hope.
-Your best bet for healing starts with contacting our hotline.
-Call The Recovery Village today to talk with an intake coordinator about your options for treatment and start on the path to drug-free living.
+Healing can start with contacting us.
+Call The Recovery Village today to talk with a representative about your options for treatment and start on the path to drug-free living.